awab-ml/iatoolkit/ENTERPRISE_LICENSE.md

 The following "IAToolkit Enterprise Features" are licensed under this Enterprise License:

 - Multi-Company (multi-tenant) capabilities
-- Advanced RAG pipelines and extended retrieval logic
 - Payment services integration
-- External connectors (S3, SMTP, external APIs, file storage)
+- Enterprise Agent Workflows
-- SSO integrations (Google, Microsoft, Okta, etc.)
+- SSO integrations
-- Auditing, access control, and operational analytics
 - Priority support and continuous updates
 - Any feature or module that requires activation via the Enterprise License Key